VeritasSoftware/MyMapperNetStandard2.0/README.md

 **Light-weight, powerful object mapping framework.
 Fluent design.**
 **Supports .NET, .NET Standard 2.0 and .NET Core 2.0**

-Please read 00-SampleMapper.cs code file to learn how to create mappers using MyMapper framework.
+Please read SampleMapper.cs code file to learn how to create mappers using MyMapper framework.

-Please read 00-SampleMapper-WithExtensions.cs code file to learn how to create mappers using MyMapper framework extensions.
+Please read SampleMapper-WithExtensions.cs code file to learn how to create mappers using MyMapper framework extensions.

-Codefile 00-EntitiesSampleMapper.cs contains the source and destination entities used in the sample mapper.
+Codefile EntitiesSampleMapper.cs contains the source and destination entities used in the sample mapper.

 Features: